02 Sep CSR – 3 ways you can enhance your organisation’s culture

 We recognise the value that serving personnel, reservists, veterans and military families bring to our organisation and have formalised our support and commitment by signing the Armed Forces Covenant.

-How do you measure the success of CSR?
+How do you measure the success?

 The real benefits of corporate social responsibility can be difficult to measure and quantify, but it’s important to understand the value that CSR can add and how to communicate this internally.
 This will help when you’re getting stakeholders and participants onboard and outline where you should focus going forward, allowing you to align your CSR strategy with your overall business goals.